embvm/embvm-core/README.md

 Detailed documentation on the design and use of the Embedded VM can be found in the [docs/](docs/) folder.

 If this is your first encounter with the Embedded VM project, we recommend beginning with our [Getting Started Guide](docs/UsingTheFramework/getting_started.md).
+This guide includes links to demo projects that are built using the Embedded VM.

 ### Requirements